vladak/fusebox/README.md

 then I needed to add a wire to -V on the power supply and one needs to be really careful while the fuse box is under current.
 Dangling wire with exposed contact is a no-no - just add a empty Wago connector to prevent it from touching the phase wires.
-Or shut the while fuse box altogether and grab a head lamp.
+Or shut the whole fuse box altogether and grab a head lamp.

 ### Code